 Chapter ATCP 140 of the Wisconsin Administrative Code states that a marketing board may pay for only those expenses that are "reasonable and necessary for the operation of the marketing board."
-Thus, the board developed Dairy Farmers of Wisconsin's per diem and expense policies with two considerations in mind:
+Thus, the board developed Dairy Farmers of Wisconsin's per diem and expense policy to provide guidance on expense reimbursement.

 How are compensation policies enforced?

 An Audit Committee, appointed by the Dairy Farmers of Wisconsin's Executive Committee, reviews the director expense forms submitted by all directors at least semi-annually for compliance with board policies.
 Dairy Farmers of Wisconsin's Senior Vice President of Finance and Administration also reviews each board expense voucher during the processing of these payment requests for compliance with policies and fiscal procedures.